 - Trekking poles – Not a must but nice to have if you have unsteady feet, like I do

 - Food – 1 word – COSTCO!
 What’s a road trip without snacks?
 Could we have bought them in Iceland?
 Sure!
-But we had the room to carry snack across so, we did.
+However, we had the room to carry snack across so, we did.
 We brought granola bars, individually packed crackers, fruit snacks, jerky, chocolate covered pretzels and other chocolates to name a few #bestroadtripever!!

 - Camera and equipment (If you use one…I use my phone to take pictures)